hazard0106/qladiator2020/README.md

-- 👋 Hi, I’m Mahir(Qladiator) and I'm 18 y/o University Student!
+- 👋 Hi, I’m Hazard and I'm 18 y/o University Student!
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning website development
+- 🌱 I’m currently learning java development
-- 📫 Contact me: qladiator2004@gmail.com

 <!---
-qladiator2020/qladiator2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+hazar0106/hazard0106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->